sdondley/ClimateChangeChat/raku/Cool-Raku.md

 `say ($x.grep: *.is-prime)[$nth];`

 So how is the number printed calculated?
-Well, the first thing you have to understand is that the code generated inside parentheses results in a data strcuture called a Sequence which is basically a list of data in a specific order.
+Well, the first thing you have to understand is that the code inside the parentheses results in a data strcuture called a Sequence which is basically a list of data in a specific order.
 This means Sequences are a type of Positional data structure.
 For the purposes of this discussion, that means we can find a specific value in the